-Well, as I said in the opener, we're going to be taking a look at brand story and SEO and why your story plays a central role in driving success, especially when it comes to search today.
+As I said in the opener, we're going to be taking a look at brand story and SEO and why your story plays a central role in driving success, especially when it comes to search today.
 But before we get into the content, I want to say thanks for checking out this video.
-If you find it helpful, please hit the subscribe button.
-And don't forget to turn on alerts.
+If you find it helpful, please hit the subscribe button and don't forget to turn on alerts.
 That way, you will be notified each and every time we create new content on our channel.
 So let's get into the content.

 When it comes to digital marketing strategies, this is how a number of businesses look at their marketing.
 They see different silos and different buckets, and they each have different purposes.
 We've got a search engine optimization team and they're just worried about traffic.
 We've got somebody working on conversions and email marketing.
 They're reaching out to customers, trying to engage in nurture leads.
-And then we've got people who we want to tell our brand story too.
-So we focus on social media and content marketing.
-And we've siloed these, and there's usually not a lot of overlap between these groups.
+And then we've got people who we want to tell our brand story to, so we focus on social media and content marketing.
+We've siloed these, and there's usually not a lot of overlap between these groups.
 Maybe they know what the other group is doing, maybe they share a little bit of information, but in all reality, they're not really working together in sync.
-They don't have a common goal, they don't have a common purpose.
-And as a result, there's a lot of gaps in building a cohesive strategy.
+They don't have a common goal, they don't have a common purpose, and as a result, there are a lot of gaps in building a cohesive strategy.

 This is how I think marketing should look where you start at the bottom where you build this brand story and the identity of who your company is.
 You know who you are, you know the values that you have and the values that drive your purpose, and you have a vision for that business that's going to help you drive strategy and real results.
-And then you go to amplify that story where you have a unified message throughout all channels, from SEO, to paid, to content, to social, to email, to outbound.
+Then you go to amplify that story where you have a unified message throughout all channels, from SEO, to paid, to content, to social, to email, to outbound.
 Anything that you do, your story is the same.
-And when you amplify that story, you have cohesiveness through it.
-So when you touch people at different touch points, they're not interacting with a brand in a different way.
+When you amplify that story, you have cohesiveness through it.
+When you touch people at different touchpoints, they're not interacting with a brand in a different way.

 How do our values drive our story?
 What are the values that our brands have?
 Are we rugged?
 Are we tough?
 Are we soft?
 Are we sweet?
 What are the things that drive our story and make us who we are?
 What connects us with the needs of our audience?
 How do we empathize with them?
 How do we understand their needs and really break that down?
 And then why should or why would a user actually click on our link in search?
 And again, these are questions we want to ask from both the perspective of people, the people we're interacting with, and the search engines, because we have to consider both in this.

-And this is a really important part before you start just optimizing for title tags or optimizing your content because if you don't understand the intent, you don't understand the role that your business plays in that, and how your content itself should map back to the deeper values of your company, you're going to really be missing out on some great opportunities because the search engines aren't going to have a clear idea of who you are, users are going to be confused by your messaging.
-And while you may get some traffic or may get some clicks, you're probably not going to have long-term success because you haven't had this cohesive message throughout your entire strategy, throughout your entire campaign, and they don't understand your story.
+This is a really important part before you start just optimizing for title tags or optimizing your content because if you don't understand the intent, you don't understand the role that your business plays in that, and how your content itself should map back to the deeper values of your company, you're going to really be missing out on some great opportunities.
+The search engines aren't going to have a clear idea of who you are and users are going to be confused by your messaging.
+While you may get some traffic or may get some clicks, you're probably not going to have long-term success because you haven't had this cohesive message throughout your entire strategy, throughout your entire campaign, and they don't understand your story.
 When people are confused, they go somewhere else.
 That's just nature.
 That's how we react.